George Hamid, Sr.Year of Presidency: 1939

 Owner, Dreamland Amusements.
 Started selling pretzels for Danny McCullough at Roosevelt Raceway in 1975.
 In 1977, got his first carnival job working for Charlie Wagner, Carnival Amusements.
 Stayed with them until it was sold in 1984.
 In 1985, formed Silver Dollar Shows with Bill Reiss to become one of Long Island's premier carnival companies with over 35 rides.
 Has had amusement equipment in fairs such as the Danbury State Fair, Suffolk County Fair, Florida State Fair, Vermont State Fair, North Carolina State Fair, Georgia State Fair, and the State Fair of Texas.

 Peter ZorlenzanYear of Presidency: 2002

-Owner, Zorlenzan Amusements.
-Worked int he business all his life with his mother and father (Catherine & O. "Whimpy") who operated a vending and amusement business.
-His mother, Catherine, was a past president of the NSA Ladies Auziliary.
+Owner, Zorlenzan's Amusements.
+Worked in the business all his life with his mother and father (Catherine & O. "Whimpy") who operated a vending and amusement business.
+His mother, Catherine, was a past president of the NSA Ladies Auxiliary.
 Worked as a ride operator and maintenance worker in the late 1960's for Al & Mae McKee, at their kiddie park in Queens, NY.
 Worked college summers on the road for Lillian Zarra & Virginia & John Leonard.